-Typically, when you work with a fashion design studio, you’ll cover things like mood boards, fabric color palettes, line sheets, and more.
+Typically, when you work with a fashion design studio, you’ll cover things like fashion mood boards, fabric color palettes, line sheets, and more.
 In this stage, you’ll get down and dirty with your expectations, vision, and little details like belts and zippers.
-Clear communication with your patternmaker, manufacturer, and other designers on the team is key.
+Clear communication with your patternmaker, manufacturer, and other designers on the team is vital.
 Otherwise, any misunderstandings will be directly reflected in your collection.

 3. Fabric and Trim Sourcing

 It’s easy to cut corners when you source your fabric, going for the cheapest materials on the market.
 This might seem like the best option if you run a tight budget.
 But in actuality, you’re setting yourself up for failure in the long run.

 If you’re an emerging fashion designer, you need to blow your first customers a way to stay in business.
 Cheap materials are lower in quality, meaning they tend to rip, shrink, and fade quickly.
 You can fool your customers once, but you can’t fool them twice!
 Eventually, they’ll walk away from your line in frustration.
 This goes for established designers, too.
 You have to uphold a solid reputation to keep buyers coming back for more.

 Here’s where sourcing the best possible materials comes into play.
 However, if you rerun a tight budget, you have to find that balance of quality and price, which can be tricky!
 There are many elements to consider, from gathering swatches and trims to negotiating fees and minimums.